yassirnajmaoui/runcsv/README.md

 # runcsv
 A library allowing you to use an array of strings as runnable code, opening the door for a fully-featured and hackable spreadsheet software.
 This means that you can use a CSV file as a dynamic spreadsheet.
-The example `runcsv-minimal  `  is an example of using a CSV file as input and the output will be the resulting values after running the spreadsheet.
+The example `runcsv-minimal  ` in my repositories is an example of using a CSV file as input and the output will be the resulting values after running the spreadsheet.
+A GUI Spreadsheet project is in progress in `runcsv-gui`.

 ## Structure